ByeongSe0k/YOLO-image-classifier/README.md

 # To run the code

-To run the code, you need to install dependencies.
+To run the code, you need to install dependencies first.

 To download
 ```